Lokeshakoju/MicroBlog/README.md

-# 📝 Microblogging Platform
+📝 Microblogging Platform

-A full-stack microblogging web application built with Java, JSP, HTML, CSS, and SQL that allows users to write, name, and publish short blog posts.
-Designed to simulate a simplified version of traditional blogging platforms, it offers core features like registration, post publishing, and public blog reading.
+A lightweight, full-stack microblogging web application built using Java, JSP, Servlets, HTML, CSS, and SQL.
+The platform allows users to create, publish, and view short blog posts through a clean and user-friendly interface.
+Designed as a simplified blogging system, it demonstrates core web development concepts such as authentication, CRUD operations, and database integration.

----
+⸻

-## 🔍 Overview
+🔍 Overview

-This project allows users to register, log in, and create short blogs.
-Each blog can have a title and content and is stored in the backend database using SQL.
-The posts are displayed publicly to other users on the homepage.

----
+The application enables users to:
+	•	Register and log in
+	•	Create blog posts with a title and content
+	•	View all published posts on a public homepage
+	•	Store and retrieve data using a backend SQL database

+⸻

-## 💡 Key Features
+💡 Key Features

-- 🧾 User registration and login system
+	•	🧾 User Authentication → Secure registration & login
-- ✍️ Create short blogs with title and body
-- 🗃️ Data storage using SQL (persistent storage)
-- 🌐 Public blog listing page (for all users to view)
+	•	✍️ Create Blog Posts → Title + Content
+	•	🗂️ Persistent Storage → MySQL backend
+	•	🌐 Public Blog Feed → All posts visible to users
-- 🖥️ Clean and simple user interface using HTML & CSS
+	•	🎨 Simple & Clean UI → Built with HTML & CSS
-- 🧑‍💻 Developed fully without AI assistance

----
+	•	⚙️ MVC Structure → JSP + Servlets + Java logic

+⸻

-## 🛠️ Tech Stack
+🛠️ Tech Stack

-- **Frontend:** HTML, CSS, JavaScript
+	•	Frontend: HTML, CSS, JavaScript
-- **Backend:** Java, JSP, Servlets
+	•	Backend: Java, JSP, Servlets
-- **Database:** MySQL
+	•	Database: MySQL
-- **Tools:** VS Code / Eclipse, Git

----
+	•	Tools & IDEs: Eclipse / VS Code
+	•	Version Control: Git & GitHub